Smart Groups, computed locally.

 Pull down.
 Type.
 Matches across custom names, titles, first prompts, project folders, and model names.
 Works inside every grouping mode — Smart Groups auto-expand clusters with matches, hide ones without.

 When a turn ends, three short follow-on ideas appear above the composer.
 Tap to fill, edit, send.
-Drawn from the recent turns of this specific session — not a generic template list.
+Your local Claude reads a few recent lines of this session to draft them — never a generic template list, never a cloud.

-CLI sessions and Claude for Mac Cowork sessions side by side — titles, models, last-activity — across every Claude instance you run.
+Claude Code, Codex, and Claude for Mac's Cowork sessions side by side — titles, models, status, and a per-run cost and token badge.
+Filter by Work, Personal, or any account; switch backends per session.
 The same list as your desktop.

 Markdown with tables, nested lists, and syntax-highlighted code blocks.
 Responses stream in as Claude writes them.